RRR: Box office

 Taran Adarsh reported that the film had a worldwide gross of ₹223 crore on its opening day.
 The Times of India mentioned that the film collected ₹240 crore on its opening day worldwide, setting the record for the highest first day total earned by an Indian film.
 This record was previously held by Rajamouli's Baahubali 2.
-After the two days of run, the total worldwide gross stood at around ₹370 crore.

 In its opening weekend, it grossed ₹490.9 crore worldwide, making it the second biggest opening weekend for an Indian film after Baahubali 2.
 RRR also stood as the top grosser at the global box office during the weekend of 25–27 March 2022.
 According to data from Screen Australia, the film collected A2.43 million in its debut week from 133 centers.
 ABC Australia reported that it is a big debut at the Aussie box office for an Indian film and a non-English language film.
 RRRs Hindi version domestic weekend collected a net of ₹74.5 crore, slightly lower than the post-pandemic record held by Sooryavanshi (2021) in the Hindi film market.
 The film thus became the highest-grossing Indian film in Australia in April 2022.

 In its first week, RRR grossed ₹696.5 crore worldwide, of which ₹270.2 crore is grossed in its home territory of Andhra Pradesh and Telangana.
 The film grossed ₹877.5 crore worldwide in 10 days.
 The same day, the film entered into profit zone with a distributors' share of ₹497.4 crore by reaching its break even point of ₹451 crore.
-In 10 days, RRR became the highest-grossing film in its home territory of Andhra Pradesh and Telangana with a gross of over ₹337.5 crore, surpassing Baahubali 2.
 RRR also became the first film to collect a distributor share over ₹100 crore in the Nizam territory (Telangana).
 RRRs Hindi dubbed version netted over ₹200 crore in India in 13 days, making the second dubbed film to do so after Baahubali 2.